cncf/cnf-testbed/README.md

 ## Meeting Time

-The CNF Testbed BoF meets on the first and third Mondays of the month at 8AM PT (USA and Canada)
+The CNF Testbed is discussed as part of CNCF's Telecom User Group on the first and third Mondays of the month at 8AM PT (USA and Canada)

 Join Zoom Meeting:  https://zoom.us/j/297749799